-- (1) System for Ensuring That the Execution of Duties by Directors, Executive Officers and Employees of the Company, as Well as by Directors, Executive Officers, Others with Equivalent Duties ("Officers") and Employees of the Company's Subsidiaries Conforms with Laws and Regulations and the Articles of Incorporation - (a) Premised on shared aspirations embodied by the corporate philosophy of "In Harmony with People and Nature," the Company and its subsidiaries (the "Group") shall stand committed to respecting the rules of civil society and placing utmost importance on the organization and corporate culture that prioritize compliance on the basis of the Group's awareness of itself as a global corporate citizen.
+- (1) System for Ensuring That the Execution of Duties by Directors, Executive Officers and Employees of the Company, as Well as by Directors, Executive Officers, Others with Equivalent Duties ("Officers") and Employees of the Company's Subsidiaries Conforms with Laws and Regulations and the Articles of Incorporation - (a) Premised on shared aspirations embodied by the corporate philosophy of "To Create Harmony with People and Nature," the Company and its subsidiaries (the "Group") shall stand committed to respecting the rules of civil society and placing utmost importance on the organization and corporate culture that prioritize compliance on the basis of the Group's awareness of itself as a global corporate citizen.
 Accordingly, each and every one of the Directors, Executive Officers, employees and others of the Group shall make decisions for the organization and carry out business activities in line with social ethics, commensurate with the Group's position as a corporate citizen. - (b) In order to implement the corporate philosophy mentioned above, all Directors, Executive Officers, employees and others of the Group shall maintain the standard of business conduct that involve complying with laws and regulations and social ethics based on the Code of Business Ethics of the Suntory Group.
-The Directors and Executive Officers shall take the initiative in complying with laws and regulations, the Articles of Incorporation, and business ethics, and actively make efforts to maintain and improve the management based on compliance. - (c) In order to ensure that the execution of duties by Directors, Executive Officers, employees and others of the Group conforms with laws and regulations and the Articles of Incorporation, a Compliance Committee shall be established under the Risk Management Committee, and given the task of promoting compliance activities of the entire Group and deliberating important issues related to the promotion of compliance.
-In addition, the Compliance Committee and a division in charge of compliance shall regularly carry out education and training programs, while establishing and promoting compliance systems of the entire Group. - (d) The Risk Management Committee shall report details of Risk Management Committee and Compliance Committee deliberations and activities to the Board of Directors and the Audit and Supervisory Committee, as necessary. - (e) If a Director or Executive Officer discovers a compliance-related problem of the Group, it shall be promptly reported to the Compliance Committee.
+The Directors and Executive Officers shall take the initiative in complying with laws and regulations, the Articles of Incorporation, and business ethics, and actively make efforts to maintain and improve the management based on compliance. - (c) In order to ensure that the execution of duties by Directors, Executive Officers, employees and others of the Group conforms with laws and regulations and the Articles of Incorporation, the Risk Management Committee shall promote compliance activities of the entire Group and shall deliberate important issues related to the promotion of compliance.
+In addition, the division in charge of compliance shall regularly carry out education and training programs, while establishing and promoting compliance systems of the entire Group. - (d) The Risk Management Committee shall report details of its deliberations and activities to the Board of Directors and the Audit and Supervisory Committee, as necessary. - (e) If a Director or Executive Officer discovers a compliance-related problem of the Group, it shall be promptly reported to the Risk Management Committee.
 In addition, compliance hotlines shall be established within and outside the Company to allow employees and others of the Group to directly report compliance-related problems.
-Upon working to obtain information, the

-Compliance Committee that received the report shall investigate the details, discuss the issue with the relevant departments as necessary, take corrective measures, establish measures aimed at preventing recurrence, and have such measures implemented across the entire Group.
+Upon working to obtain information, the Risk Management Committee that received the report shall investigate the details, discuss the issue with the relevant departments as necessary, take corrective measures, establish measures aimed at preventing recurrence, and have such measures implemented across the entire Group.